Tea for Two-Year-Olds: Holiday Teas in Philly and Beyond

 A Taste of Britain, 503 W. Lancaster Ave., Wayne

-A Taste of Britain’s festive menu includes holiday-themed treats like gingerbread petit fours, peppermint macarons, and a limited edition seasonal scone.
-Adults get a mimosa alongside their tea, and there is a special kids’ menu in case your frittata isn’t in line with your toddler’s palate.
+A Taste of Britain’s festive menu includes holiday-themed treats and a limited edition seasonal scone.
+Adults get a mimosa alongside their tea, and there is a special kids’ menu in case the adult one isn’t in line with your toddler’s palate.
 Kids will enjoy the whimsical decor and mismatched place settings, as well as little surprises like Christmas crackers (containing paper crowns, naturally).
 On your way out, grab some unusual British candy from the shop!

 Photographs by Laura Swartz.